How to do Great Keppel Island

 Never visited Great Keppel Island before?
 Time poor and can't spend the night?
 Well you're in luck, welcome to our locals guide to Great Keppel Island in a day.
 Great Keppel Island is not a national park and is not privately owned so happily welcomes day visitors as well as in-house guests to island accommodation.
-We depart the mainland at 9am every day, as well as offering a discounted rate every weekend and every day throughout Queensland school holidays, all year round at 7:30am.
+We depart the mainland at 7:30am and 9am daily.
 The journey to Great Keppel is a quick 30 minute ferry crossing before you are welcome to beautiful white soft sandy beaches and pristine, untouched natural flora and fauna.
 Be sure to flick your havi's off (thongs/flip-flops or jandals) prior to departure as GKI does not have a jetty so the stunning white sand of Fisherman's beach works as our arrivals and departures land: ferry pulls in, ramp goes down and that soft sand is straight between your toes.

 Great Keppel Island for Water Babies